confluentinc/cp-docker-images/docs/quickstart.rst

     New trigger

 Set the trigger name to be "Underconsumption", which is what will be displayed on the history page when our trigger fires.
-We need to assign ``qs-consumer``, which we created previously, to our trigger.
+We need to select a specific consumer group (``qs-consumer``) for this trigger.
+That's the name of the group we specified above in our invocation of ``kafka-console-consumer``.

 Set the trigger metric to be "Consumption difference" where the condition is "Greater than" 1000 messages.
 The buffer time (in seconds) is the wall clock time we will wait before firing the trigger to make sure the trigger condition is not too transient.

-After saving the trigger, Control Center will now prompt us to associate an action that will fire when our newly created trigger occurs.
+After saving the trigger, Control Center will now prompt us to associate an action that will execute when our newly created trigger fires.
 For now, the only action is send an email.
 Select our new trigger and choose maximum send rate for your alert email.

   .. figure:: images/c3-quickstart-new-action-form.png